simdjson/simdjson/doc/ondemand.md

 }
 ```

-Such code would be apply to a JSON document such as the following (mimicking a sample result from the Twitter API):
+Such code would be apply to a JSON document such as the following JSON mimicking a sample result from the Twitter API:

 ```json
 {